alifadel296/alifadel296/README.md

 - Completed the **DeepTorch Level 1** mentorship program, applying AI theory to practical projects.
 - Continuously exploring new models and datasets to push the boundaries of NLP.
-- Self-taught learner with a deep passion for coding and research.
+- Self-taught learner with a deep passion for coding, research and reading books.

 ---